Nexmo/station/_tutorials/private-sms-communication.md

 In this tutorial you see how to build an SMS proxy for private communication system using Nexmo APIs and libraries:

-* [Provision virtual numbers](#provision-virtual-numbers) - rent and configure the virtual numbers you use to mask real numbers
+* [Provision virtual numbers](#provision-virtual-numbers) - rent and configure the virtual numbers used to mask real numbers
 * [Initiate private SMS communication](#initiate-private-sms-communication) - setup the conversation between two numbers
 * [Validate numbers](#validate-numbers) - validate the numbers for two users and determine their country using Number Insight
 * [Send a confirmation SMS](#send-a-confirmation-sms) - send an SMS to each user so they can interact securely using the provisioned virtual numbers